kxiratan/MoodCanvas/README.md

 # MoodCanvas
-An emotion-aware, multisensory collaborative whiteboard that transforms your stand-ups into immersive, emotionally intelligent experiences through AI-powered emotion analysis, dynamic mood-based color themes, and adaptive soundscapes.
+An emotionally aware, multisensory collaborative whiteboard that transforms your stand-ups into immersive, emotionally intelligent experiences through AI-powered emotion analysis, dynamic mood-based color themes, and adaptive soundscapes.
 Don't just make stand-ups communicate what teams say.
 Communicate how they feel.

 ## Overview
 MoodCanvas is a standalone web application that reimagines the way teams share ideas by adding emotional intelligence to your meetings.
 From daily stand-ups to creative brainstorms, the platform automatically detects the emotional tone of discussions and reates an atmosphere that matches through color themes, music, and visuals.